Mark-MDO47/RubberBandGun/sounds/README.md

+# Sounds for the Rubber Band Gun

-# Thoughts on Sounds from SPACE!
+## Thoughts on Sounds from SPACE!

 Some of my favorite sounds for Rubber Band Gun firing are a sequence similar to the soundified neutron star collisions or black hole collisions.